 Companies that take time to do the hard work of mapping the customer journey always come out ahead.
 You can’t create unique experiences until you know when and where customers interact with your brand.
 With this in mind, it helps to think of DCX management as a four-step process:

 - First, you need to really know your audience.
 What kinds of emotions will create the sparks within each segment?

 - Next, identify personas within those audiences.
 What characteristics do the customers in each persona have in common?

 - Now you’re ready to address each phase of the customer journey with relevant content and experiences.
 Do you have each part of the funnel covered, top, middle, and bottom?

 - Make sure to personalize digital experiences each step of the way, even if you start with just the basics.

-Customer data offers essential insight, which is why it’s critical to have solutions that can connect data across interaction points.
+Customer data offers essential insight, which is why it’s critical to have solutions like a digital experience platform (DXP) that can connect data across interaction points.
 Machine learning and AI are increasingly able to help you collect and connect data—and also understand it.
 But unless you have powerful AI that applies insight for you, it’s up to your team to apply what you’ve learned correctly.
 Even if you do have AI, this is where the creative fun comes in.
 Connecting customer journeys in helpful, exciting, and delightfully surprising ways can make all the difference, and creating those journeys depends on your team.